 It’s commonplace in sport to put the athletes on a pedestal, without ever really looking at those behind the scenes, like the coaches that combine both strategy and management to make the impossible possible.
 This Netflix original docuseries interviews some of the world’s great modern sports coaches, including football managers Jose Mourinho and Jill Ellis, basketball coaches Doc Rivers and Dawn Stately, and elite tennis coach Patrick Mouratoglou, who give their fascinating insights on what it takes to succeed at the highest levels of sports management.

 Did you know?
 Basketball superstar Lebron James is one of the series’ executive producers.

 Running time: 1 hour 44 minutes

-Having struggled with health issues from a young age, to rising through the ranks and becoming an iconic face or mixed martial arts, this documentary shows Ronda Rousey behind the larger than life persona.
-It’s perfect for anyone that wants to know more about Rousey and an amazing example of how sport can inspire people to fight on, whatever their situation.
+From struggling with health issues from a young age, to rising through the ranks and becoming an iconic face in mixed martial arts, this documentary shows Ronda Rousey behind the larger than life persona.
+It’s perfect for anyone that wants to know more about Rousey, and to take a look at an amazing example of how sport can inspire people to fight on, whatever their situation.

 Did you know?
 Rousey’s mother Anna DeMaris, was the first American winner at the Judo World Championships.

 The Short Game